The bond that you share with your dog is a special thing. It brings you joy nearly every minute of your day – except when it’s time to vacuum.

 How a Dog’s Diet Impacts Their Skin and Fur

-Even if you’ve addressed any irritation or other causes of excess shedding, you’ll still need to battle against stray dog hair from time to time – or all the time, depending on your dog’s breed mix.
-Luckily, there are many tricks you can use to keep your home (somewhat) free of dog hair.
+Even if you’ve addressed any irritation or other causes of excess shedding, you’ll still need to battle against stray dog hair from time to time (or all the time, depending on your dog’s breed mix).
+Luckily, there are plenty of tricks you can use to keep your home (somewhat) free of dog hair.

 How to limit the spread of dog hair

 The best way to mitigate furmaggedon is to cover up anything that you don’t want to clean.
 For example, lay out a blanket or towel in your dog’s favorite place to sleep.
-This trick not only gives your dog a special spot that makes him feel loved, but also allows you to pick up those blankets and throw them in the wash.
+This trick not only gives your dog a special spot that makes them feel loved but also allows you to pick up those blankets and throw them in the wash whenever they start to look worse for the wear.

-This process extends beyond just carpet.
-Furniture covers, car hammocks, and other protective measures will help you limit the spread of dog fur to easily removable items.
-Yes, you’ll still have to clean them, but it’s definitely better than trying to remove stray hair from every square inch of your home or car.
+Yes, you’ll still have to clean, but it’s better than trying to remove stray hair from every square inch of your home or car.

 How to get dog hair out of carpet